Jousting: Post-medieval period

 In France, the death of King Henry II in 1559 from wounds suffered in a tournament led to the end of jousting as a sport.

-The tilt continued through Henry VIII and onto the reign of Elizabeth I. Under her rule, tournaments were seen as more of a parade or show than an actual martial exercise.
+The tilt continued through the reign of Henry VIII and into that of Elizabeth I. Under her rule, tournaments were seen as more of a parade or show than an actual martial exercise.

 The last Elizabethan Accession Day tilt was held in November 1602; Elizabeth died the following spring.
 Tilts continued as part of festivities marking the Accession Day of James I, 24 March, until 1624, the year before his death.
 In the early 17th century, the joust was replaced as the equine highlight of court festivities by large "horse-ballet" displays called carousels, although non-combat competitions such as the ring-tilt lasted until the 18th century.
 Ring tournaments were introduced into North America, and jousting continues as the state sport of Maryland.

 One attempt to revive the joust was the Eglinton Tournament of 1839.

 Modern revivals

 Modern-day jousting

 Jousting reenactors have been active since the 1970s.
 A more popular modern-day jousting show took place in 1972 at the Principality of Gwrych in North Wales near Abergele.
-Various companies, such as Knights Limited, held organized shows with anywhere between five to fifty actors present.
+Various companies, such as Knights Limited, held organized shows with anywhere between five and fifty actors present.

-Between 1980 and 1982, the Little England theme park in Orlando, Florida was planned to become a jousting stadium, ultimately being cancelled due to high-interest rates.
-Other companies such as The Medieval Times include this sport in its dinner show.
+Between 1980 and 1982, the Little England theme park in Orlando, Florida was planned to become a jousting stadium, ultimately being cancelled due to high interest rates.
+Other companies such as Medieval Times include this sport in its dinner show.
 Jousting shows are also held seasonally at Warwick Castle and Hever Castle in England.
-Groups like the Knights of Royal England travel around Britain and Europe staging medieval jousting tournaments.
+Groups like the Knights of Middle England and Knights of Royal England travel around Britain and Europe staging medieval jousting tournaments.
 At the Danish museum Middelaldercentret, daily jousting tournaments are held during the season.

 Competitive jousting

 The Knights of Valour was a theatrical jousting group formed by Shane Adams in 1993.
 Members of this group began to practice jousting competitively, and their first tournament was held in 1997.
 Adams founded the World Championship Jousting Association (WCJA) as a body dedicated to jousting as a combat sport, which held its inaugural tournament in Port Elgin, Ontario on 24 July 1999.
 The sport is presented in the 2012 television show Full Metal Jousting, hosted by Adams.
 The rules are inspired by Realgestech (also Plankengestech), one of the forms of stechen practised in 16th-century Germany, where reinforcing pieces were added to the jousting armour to serve as designated target areas.
 Instead of using a shield, the jousters aim for such a reinforcing piece added to the armour's left shoulder known as Brechschild (also Stechtartsche).
-A number of Jousting events are held regularly in Europe, some organised by Arne Koets, including The Grand Tournament of Sankt Wendel and The Grand Tournament at Schaffhausen.
-Koets is one of a number of Jousters who travel internationally to events.
+A number of jousting events are held regularly in Europe, some organised by Arne Koets, including The Grand Tournament of Sankt Wendel and The Grand Tournament at Schaffhausen.
+Koets is one of a number of jousters who travel internationally to events.